How Do I Prevent My Puppy From Chewing On Furniture?

 Enroll in puppy classes

-Enrolling your puppy in puppy classes can provide them with the necessary socialization and mental stimulation they need.
+Enrolling your puppy in puppy classes can provide them with the necessary and mental stimulation they need.
 These classes often include training exercises that help redirect your puppy's chewing behavior towards appropriate toys and discourage chewing on furniture.
 Additionally, interacting with other puppies in a structured environment can help alleviate boredom and anxiety, reducing the likelihood of destructive chewing.

 Playdates with other dogs